cantaloupe-project/cantaloupe/README.md

 ## Requirements

-The only hard requirement is Java 7 or newer--either the [Oracle JRE](https://www.java.com/en/) or [OpenJDK](http://openjdk.java.net/install/index.html) will work.
-Optional components, such as particular processors, may have additional requirements.
+The only requirement is Java 8; either the
+[Oracle JRE](https://www.java.com/en/) or
+[OpenJDK](http://openjdk.java.net/install/index.html) will work.
+Optional components, such as particular processors, may have additional requirements;
+see the user manual.

 ## Configure